rickymedrano/VertDocs/docs/FullNodes/raspberry-pi.md

 2018-05-04 23:00:44 Verifying checkpoint at height 430000
 2018-05-04 23:00:47 Checking PoW for block 860000
 ```
+If in the log it shows an abort, you might need to reindex.
+Run:
+`vertcoindd -reindex`
+and rerun:
+`tail -f .vertcoin/debug.log` to verify its running and syncing.

 ### Quick note about blockchain syncing
     Vertcoin Core is now synchronizing to the side-loaded blockchain located in `/mnt/`